vPeteWalker/midway/files/files1/files1.rst

    .. note::

-      If you accidentally did not configure Files to use the AutoAD as the DNS server, after deploying the File Server you will get the following errors.
+      If you accidentally did not configure Files to use the Active Director domain controller (AutoAD or customer-provided) as the DNS server, after deploying the File Server you will get the following errors.

          - DNS 'NS' records not found for *domain*